cslab/csspin/doc/howtoplugins.rst

 The name of a plugin should be as well descriptive as short.
-The latter is important since it is also used as the name of the node of the plugin-specific config-subtree, so a over-long names makes for unnecessarily long config-three-paths which are more difficult to handle on CLI etc. In case you're wrapping a tool, "plugin-name == task-name == tool-name" makes for a good UX in many cases.
+The latter is important since it is also used as the name of the node of the plugin-specific config-subtree, so the overly long names result in unnecessarily lengthy configuration paths which are more difficult to handle on CLI etc. In case you're wrapping a tool, "plugin-name == task-name == tool-name" makes for a good UX in many cases.